 Source: 75 Pa.
 Cons.
 Stat. §3510 (2016)

-To see where your state stacks up against others in helmet, look
+To see where your state stacks up against others in helmet, look here.

 We strongly encourage the use of a helmet because of its ability to prevent serious head injuries if you are involved in a bicycle crash.